List of Soul Reapers in Bleach: Isane Kotetsu

 Isane Kotetsu (虎徹 勇音, Kotetsu Isane) is the lieutenant and, after Unohana's death, captain of Squad Four.
 She is the older sister of Kiyone Kotetsu.
 Unlike Kiyone, Isane is generally quiet and observant and taller than average, though she shares her sister's sense of loyalty towards her captain.
 Unohana notes that Isane suffers from frequent and recurring nightmares.
 This is sometimes used as material for jokes as Isane's nightmares are often odd or whimsical in their contents.
 For example, she once had a nightmare that ended with her screaming "fish paste."
 She is very emotional by nature, crying after the Wandereich's first invasion of the Soul Society, and again when she finds Unohana's farewell note before the latter's fight to the death with Zaraki.

 During the Soul Society Arc, Insane is present at Rukia's execution.
 When Ichigo appears, she attacks him, but is swiftly defeated.
 She is also present when Aizen reveals his true nature to Hitsugaya and Unohana, and quickly broadcasts the information to the rest of Soul Society.
 Isane is part of the reinforcements sent to Hueco Mundo in order to assist Ichigo and his friends.
 She and Unohana heal Yasutora "Chad" Sado and Gantenbainne Mosqueda after saving them from the Exequias.
 After Unohana heads to Fake Karakura Town, she orders Isane to assist captains Byakuya and Zaraki in battle against Espada Yammy Llargo.
 During the Wandenreich invasion of the Soul Society, Isane and the rest of Squad Four are ordered by Yamamoto to remain in their barracks.

 Isane's zanpakutō is Itegumo (凍雲) and its shikai command is "Sprint" (奔れ, Hashire).
 When released, two smaller blades protrude from Itegumos hilt at 45° angles.
 Its special abilities, if any, remain unknown.

-She is voiced by Yukana in the Japanese version of the anime and Stephanie Sheh in the English dub.
+She is voiced by Yukana in the original Japanese version of the anime and Stephanie Sheh in the English dub.

 Yasochika Iemura

 Yasochika Iemura (伊江村 八十千和, Iemura Yasochika) is the Third Seat Officer of Squad Four and leader of Relief Team One, serving under Unohana.
 Despite his high rank, he addresses his fellow third-seat peers from other divisions with a -sama honorific suffix as he comes from the weakest squad in terms of combat.
 Iemura meticulously keeps a diary, which he sometimes defeats the purpose of by narrating what he is writing in it, particularly when lamenting something.
 He is quite proficient in the use of healing kidō and his speedy treatments are known to rival those of Isane's.

 The name and abilities of Iemura's zanpakutō are unknown.
 He is only seen using his sword once in the manga, against a fellow squad member after the latter annoys him.
 His zanpakutō resembles a regular katana with a square shaped guard.

-He is voiced by Yutaka Aoyama in the Japanese version of the anime and Cam Clarke in the English dub.
+He is voiced by Yutaka Aoyama in the original Japanese version of the anime and Cam Clarke in the English dub.